jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### RE 4 Persons who have withholding obligations
 Requirements
-(1) A person referred to in section RE 3(1)(a) must meet at least 1 requirement of each of subsections (2) and (3) in relation to a payment of resident passive income.
+(1) A person referred to in section RE 3(1)(a) meets the requirements of this section for an obligation to withhold an amount of tax if they meet at least 1 requirement of each of subsections (2) and (3) in relation to a payment of resident passive income.
 Requirement for person
 (2) The person must be, at the time the payment is made,— (a) resident in New Zealand; or